Huhngoku/ADVOCATE/README.md

 # Deadlock Detector Go: Dynamic Analysis of Message Passing Go Programs

-<font color="red">Warning: The code, particularly the instrumenter, contains multiple bug which means, that the analyzer can only run with manual corrections.</font>
+Warning: The code, particularly the instrumenter, contains multiple bug which means, that the analyzer can only run with manual corrections.

 ## What